volta-cli/website/subdomains/docs/_advanced/installers.md

 ## Installing Old Versions

-The default installer script provided by [get.volta.sh](https://get.volta.sh) only supports installing Volta 0.7.0 and above.
-If you wish to install an older version, you can install it using the following script (on Unix, replacing `0.6.8` with the version you want to install):
+The default installer script provided by [get.volta.sh](https://get.volta.sh) only supports installing Volta 1.1.0 and above.
+If you wish to install an older version, you can install it using the following script on Unix, replacing `1.0.8` with the version you want to install:

 ```
-curl https://raw.githubusercontent.com/volta-cli/volta/e0290c2d7b0e80bf64e7c5d403789bc51678d16c/dev/unix/volta-install.sh | bash -s -- --version 0.6.8
+curl https://raw.githubusercontent.com/volta-cli/volta/8f2074f423c65405dfba9858d9bcf393c38ffb45/dev/unix/volta-install.sh | bash -s -- --version 1.0.8
 ```

 For Windows, you can download and install the Installer `.msi` file for the specific version that you want to install.